-PEST(S) MATERIAL(S) FORMULATED PRODUCT/ACRE EFFECTIVENESS REI/PHI REMARKS Scale & European red mite dormant horticultural (superior) oil apply 150 to 200 gal final mix/acre ++++ when 2 sprays are applied 12 hrs/pre-bloom only All blocks, bearing and non-bearing, should receive two dormant oil applications every year.
-Very thorough spray coverage is essential or oil will not control scale.
-Control is optimized with slow tractor speeds to assure full displacement (movement) of air from partially dormant trees 5 to 7.5 gal oil/ 500 gal tank/ +++ when 1 spray is applied the tree canopy. fully dormant trees (1-1.5%) 10 to 20 gal oil/ 500 gal tank/ (2-4%) Temperatures that are consistent and cool are optimal for oil application.
-Avoid spraying when temperatures are to drop below 28°F or are expected to be above 65°F. Adjust oil rate down to 1 to 1.5% if you are spraying before firm dormancy in the fall or in the spring as buds swell and approach the pink bud stage. or superior oil 3.75 to 7.5 gal oil/ 500 gal tank/ (0.75-1.5%) pius (0.75-1.570) pyriproxyfen MOA 7C Esteem 35WP 4-5 oz/acre +++++ 12 hrs/14 days Addition of Centaur or Esteem to oil will improve control if applied after a preponderance of scale have reached the black cap stage. or hunrofezin buprofezin MOA 16 Centaur 70W 34.5 oz/acre +++++ 12 hrs/14 days Oil and Centaur mix very poorly at cooler temperatures.
+Pest(s) Material(s) Formulated Product/Acre Effectiveness REI/PHI Remarks Scale & European red mite dormant horticultural (superior) oil apply 150 to 200 gal final mix/acre ++++ when 2 sprays are applied 12 hr/pre-bloom only All blocks, bearing and non-bearing, should receive two dormant oil applications every year.
+Very thorough spray coverage is essential, or oil will not control scale.
+Control is optimized with slow tractor speeds to assure full displacement (movement) of air from partially dormant trees 5 to 7.5 gal oil/ 500 gal tank/ (1-1.5%) +++ when 1 spray is applied the tree canopy. fully dormant trees 10 to 20 gal oil/ 500 gal tank/ (2-4%) Temperatures that are consistent and cool are optimal for oil application.
+Avoid spraying when temperatures are to drop below 28°F or are expected to be above 65°F. Adjust oil rate down to 1 to 1.5% if you are spraying before firm dormancy in the fall or in the spring as buds swell and approach the pink bud stage. or superior oil plus 3.75 to 7.5 gal oil/ 500 gal tank/ (0.75-1.5%) pyriproxyfen MOA 7C Esteem 35WP 4-5 oz/acre +++++ 12 hr/14 days Addition of Centaur or Esteem to oil will improve control if applied after a preponderance of scale have reached the black cap stage. or buprofezin MOA 16 Centaur 70W 34.5 oz/acre ++++ 12 hr/14 days Oil and Centaur mix very poorly at cooler temperatures.
 To eliminate the risk of an oil + Centaur emulsion clogging sprayers consider applying oil and Centaur in separate applications.